Modern Machine Learning for LHC Physicists: Inverse problems and inference

+where we are using the normalization condition of the conditional probability in the first argument.
+If we encode the conditional probability into a network with the learned $\pmd$ and apply it to the actual data, the unfolded phase space distribution becomes

+Technically, we can evaluate this integral over $\xr$ by sampling the learned conditional unfolding probability from $\pd(xr)$ and ignore the argument $\xr$ of the originally joint distribution.
+This form uses prior distributions for individual events, which means that we can also take single measured event and unfold them any number of times.
+The problem is that we train the network on simulated data, and we do not know how well the simulations agree with the actual data.
+This difference cannot be absorbed into a reweighting, but has to involve re-training the network.
+We will discuss an iterative re-training in Fig.~\ref{fig:it_cINN}.

-For the generative task we employ an INN to map an set of random numbers to a parton-level phase space with the corresponding dimensionality.
+A key ingredient to unfolding with generative networks~\cite{Bellagente:2019uyp} is to train the network with a likelihood loss~\cite{Bellagente:2020piv} or ensuring that its learns to generate a probability like for the CFM.
+We employ an INN to map an set of random numbers to a parton-level phase space with the corresponding dimensionality.
 To capture the information from the reconstruction-level events we condition the INN on such an event.
 Trained on a given process the network will now generate probability distributions for parton-level configurations given a reconstruction-level event and an unfolding model.
 The cINN is still invertible in the sense that it includes a bi-directional training from Gaussian random numbers to parton-level events and back, but the invertible nature is not what we use to invert the detector simulation.
 We will eventually need show how the conditional INN retains a proper statistical notion of the inversion to parton level phase space.
 This avoids a major weakness of standard unfolding methods, namely that they only work on large enough event samples condensed to one-dimensional or two-dimensional kinematic distributions, such as a missing transverse energy distribution in mono-jet searches or the rapidities and transverse momenta in top pair production.

 The structure of the conditional INN (cINN) is illustrated in Fig.~\ref{fig:cinn}.
-We first preprocess the reconstruction-level data by a small subnet, $x_\text{reco}\to f(x_\text{reco})$ and omit this additional step below.
+We first preprocess the reconstruction-level data by a small subnet, $\xr\to f(\xr)$ and omit this additional step below.
 After this preprocessing, the detector information is passed to the functions $s_i$ and $t_i$ in Eq.\eqref{eq:layer1}, which now depend on the input, the output, and on the fixed condition.
-The cINN is trained a loss similar to Eq.\eqref{eq:MLE}, but now maximizing the \underline{probability distribution} for the network weights $\theta$, conditional on $x_\text{parton}$ and $x_\text{reco}$ always sampled in pairs
+The cINN is trained a loss similar to Eq.\eqref{eq:MLE}, but now maximizing the \underline{probability distribution} for the network weights $\theta$, conditional on $\xp$ and $\xr$ always sampled in pairs